 And baking, and parties, and drinks.
 Oh my!

-It reminds me of the classic story, the Wizard of Oz.
+It reminds me of the story, the Wizard of Oz.

 Are you following the Yellow Brick Road?

-If/when we reach the Wizard, he sets the bar even higher, requiring us to bring back the broom of the Wicked Witch (it wasn’t good enough just to get here, now we have to maintain the discipline and willpower indefinitely).
-We are so determined to reach our goals that we venture out again, despite the scary witches and flying monkeys we encounter (deprivation, cravings, overeating, bingeing, and guilt).
+If/when we reach the Wizard, he sets the bar even higher, requiring us to bring back the broom of the Wicked Witch.
+It wasn’t good enough just to get here, now we have to maintain discipline and willpower indefinitely.
+We are so determined to reach our goals we venture out again, despite all the scary witches and flying monkeys (representing deprivation, cravings, overeating, bingeing, and guilt) we encounter.

-The entire Emerald City (Diet Culture) cheers us on while we battle wicked witches and flying monkeys.
-As our love-hate relationship with food grows more confusing, we become so focused on maintaining our willpower, avoiding all the “bad” foods we encounter, and counting and logging food and exercise, that we forget that our intention was never to be the very rare hero who conquers diet-land.
+As our love-hate relationship with food grows more confusing, we become so focused on maintaining our willpower, avoiding all the “bad” foods we encounter, and counting and logging food and exercise, we forget that our intention was never to be the very rare hero who conquers diet-land.